This article was translated by AI using Gemini 2.5 Pro from the original Chinese version. Minor inaccuracies may remain.

-Personally, I prefer to discuss a problem from multiple levels and angles, rather than limiting myself to a specific aspect.
-This way, one can better understand the problem itself and avoid having too narrow a perspective.
-Therefore, this article will attempt to observe templates from four angles, starting from their inception, to clarify the development trajectory of this feature in C++.
-Note that this article is not a tutorial and will not delve into syntactic details.
-Instead, it will focus more on design philosophy and trade-offs.
-A basic understanding of templates is sufficient to follow along, so feel free to read on.
-Of course, this approach may lack some rigor, and any errors are welcome to be discussed in the comments.
+Personally, I prefer to discuss a topic from multiple levels and angles rather than limiting myself to one particular aspect.
+This leads to a better understanding of the subject itself and prevents one’s perspective from becoming too narrow.
+This article will therefore attempt to trace the evolution of templates in C++ from their origins, examining the feature through four lenses.
+Note that this is not a tutorial — it will not dive into syntactic minutiae.
+The focus is on design philosophy and trade-offs.
+A basic familiarity with templates is sufficient to follow along.
+Some rigor may be sacrificed as a result; if there are any errors, please feel free to discuss them in the comments.

 • Code Generation